Ad-hoc one-off advertising seldom bears fruit

 Putting all of your advertising budget into a single campaign on one platform is a lot like playing the stock market.
 If you put everything into a single stock, there’s a chance that it will boom and you’ll have huge returns.
 But there’s a larger chance that you’ll have small gains or even losses.
 Instead, most financial experts suggest diversifying and putting smaller amounts of money into several places or choosing a stable mutual fund.

 Advertising works in the same way.
 There are tons of places you can put your ad these days.
 You can put it on Google and target a specific audience.
 You can sponsor a social media post for better exposure.
 You can buy a short spot on the radio.
 Make a video ad on YouTube.
 Reserve a small column in a newspaper.
 Take a page in a local magazine.
 You can even have a large billboard with your company name on the side of a building or on the wall of a gym.
+But no matter the case, one-off advertising rarely works.
 With so many options, how do you know where to invest your limited budget to maximise you return?

 I tried ______ advertising once; it didn’t work